mozilla/Bugzilla-ETL/docs/2018 Q1 Overview and Plan.md

 The MoDevMetrics has a few main parts

 * **The ES query translator** - ES does not have a SQL interface, it was not designed for data warehouse queries.
 As such, all queries are translated to ElasticSearch queries.
 This translation is quite complex since ESv0.9 had limited query ability.
-This part can be ripped out, since ActiveData can accept these queries directly.
 * **Internal Query Runner** - Accepts queries and operates on data locally.
 Since I come from a database background, I find expressing data transformation as queries more clear than using javascript.
 * **Charting libraries** - Since every charting library has some lethal deficiency, I made a common API to a couple charting of libraries.
 * **Dimension Definitions** - Maps business concepts like "open bug" or "current bug state" into filters required to extract that, which at times gets complicated.